 That’s why I’ve created the Guide to Diagnosing ADHD in Women.
 It’s designed to help you find a knowledgeable doctor and communicate the symptoms that they need to know about.
 It’s free and it’s helped my readers get an accurate evaluation.
 Make sure you check that out.

 Treating ADHD is a Comphrensive Approach

 Getting the diagnosis is the first step.
 Treatment is the next.
 There are a lot of misconceptions about ADHD medication that make people hesitant about taking it.
-I clear those up here.
+But much of the hype is based around myths.